 Out of the box, the Bose QC35 II have an excellent frequency response (note emphasis) that doesn’t really make any one range of notes stand out over others.
 This is excellent for equalizing your music if you wish.
 However, the headphones only support SBC and AAC.
 Higher-bitrate listening isn’t a possibility on these headphones, so you may notice some compression artifacts in louder music.

 Both are exceptional headphones, but there are tradeoffs on either.
-However, in most respects: the Sony WH-1000X M3 is the runaway winner here.
+However, in most respects: the Sony WH-1000XM3 (the best headphones Sony has to offer) is the runaway winner here.
 Not only does it perform better than the Bose QC35 II, but it also has more up-to-date hardware and costs a full dollar less than the Bose.
+Believe us, it’s all about that dollar.

 Of course, sales happen, and maybe the shortcomings of the Bose QC35 II don’t seem as bad because they fit you better—that’s fine!
-Pick up the headphones you like better.
+Pick up the headphones you like better—even if it’s just because you like Bose headphones or Sony headphones in principle.
 However, if you’re looking for longevity, future-proofing, and sound quality: the Sony’s the easy winner here.